-Citizenship Description Grade "O" The student consistently demonstrates respect to all people, is courteous, demonstrates Outstanding good digital citizenship and follows the Responsible Use Policy for Technology, adheres to academic policies, including academic integrity, and is focused on the class.
+Citizenship Grade Description "O" The student consistently demonstrates assess to all mostly is countains The student consistently demonstrates respect to all people, is courteous, Outstanding demonstrates good digital citizenship and follows the Responsible Use Policy for Technology, adheres to academic policies, including academic integrity, and is focused on the class.
 "S" The student is respectful to all and does the following the majority of the time: Satisfactory demonstrates courtesy, adheres to the Responsible Use Policy for Technology, adheres to academic policies, including academic integrity, and maintains focus during class.
-"N" The student is not consistently respectful of others, is courteous some of the time, is Needs talkative at inappropriate times, adheres to the Responsible Use Policy for Technology, Improvement and/or academic policies only periodically, and is often unfocused during class.
-"U" The student demonstrates unacceptable behavior regularly during class, is disrespectful of Unsatisfactory others, is regularly talkative at inappropriate times, does not adhere to the Responsible Use Policy for Technology, and/or academic policies, and is unfocused during class.
+"N" The student is not consistently respectful of others, is courteous some of the time, Needs is talkative at inappropriate times, adheres to the Responsible Use Policy for Improvement Technology, and/or academic policies only periodically, and is often unfocused during class.
+"U" The student demonstrates unacceptable behavior regularly during class, is Unsatisfactory disrespectful of others, is regularly talkative at inappropriate times, does not adhere to the Responsible Use Policy for Technology, and/or academic policies, and is unfocused during class.